Everyone needs a good razor and yet many people miss out discovering the best safety razor for a better, cheaper and more sustainable shave.

 Like handle-length the weight of a safety razor is very subjective.
 Most shavers seem to favour a heavy razor and this stands in stark contract to very lightweight plastic cartridge razors.

 That said there are also plenty of lightweight options available.
-The Merkur 33c weighs just 56g/1.98 oz compared to the Merkur Futur’s 128 g.
+The Merkur 25c weighs just 57g or 2.01 oz compared to the Merkur Futur’s 128 g.

 You do not want the weight of your blade to hamper your shaving experience.
 Test out as many razors as possible to find one that feels just right inside your hand.
 Weight matters and you have to pick a weight that feels just for you.

-Knowing all this, you can now go to the market and select the best safety razor blade available.
+Knowing all this, you can now go to the market and find the best double edge safety razor blades for you.
 There are numerous options, each with its own specific use and positives.

 You need to check their features based on the six points discussed above, and find something that gives you a great balance between all six.